BorisChumichev/twitter-statuses-subject-recognizer/README.md

 	https://stream.twitter.com/1.1/statuses/filter.json?track=github,banitsa,eclair,blachindla,chouquette,путин,putin,普京

-where `track` parameter holds all the keywords.
+where `track` parameter holds all keywords concatinated with commas.
 You don't have to hardcode `track` parameter, once parser object were instantiated it has `trackString` property which you can use as `track` parameter.

 	console.log(tssr.trackString);
 	-> 'github,banitsa,eclair,blachindla,chouquette,путин,putin,普京'